-- 1. Must meet minimum admission standards for the nursing program. - 2.
-Must possess a grade of C or better in all nursing program required courses taken at another institution and possess a minimum of a 2.0 cumulative GPA. - 3.
+- 1. Meet minimum admission standards for the nursing program. - 2.
+Possess a grade of C or better in all nursing program required courses taken at another institution and possess a minimum of a 2.0 cumulative GPA. - 3.
 Dean/Director of previous nursing program must provide a letter of eligibility for progression in previous nursing program. - 4.
 A student enrolled at another institution must secure permission from that institution by submitting an application for admission to the College and a Transient Student Form completed by an official (Nursing Program Dean/Director) of the primary institution. - 5.
 Transient students must complete a Transcript Request Form at the end of the term before a transcript will be issued to the primary institution. - 6.
-Must comply with all program policy requirements at accepting institution. - 7.
-Must meet acceptability criteria for placement at clinical agencies for clinical experience. - 8.
+Comply with all program policy requirements at accepting institution. - 7.
+Meet acceptability criteria for placement at clinical agencies for clinical experience.

 Acceptance of transient student into a nursing program is limited by the number of faculty and clinical facilities available.
-Meeting minimal standards does not guarantee acceptance. - 9.
-Student selection for transient status is based on GPA in nursing program required courses
+Meeting minimal standards does not guarantee acceptance.

+Student selection for transient status is based on GPA in nursing program required courses.